26:51

 It is my shadow.

-And that's why I have neglected it or I judge it.
+That I do not like maybe and that's why I have neglected it or I judge it.

 For example,

-Let's say that deep down I have some anger but I am unaware of it.
+Let's say that Deep down I have some anger,

 And this happens when I want to be a nice person.

-I am going out for a social gathering.
+I'm going out for a social gathering.

-And in this social gathering I want to be nice to people.
+I want to be nice to people.

 And I want to be nice to people around me.

-So what will happen is even if somebody is passing a mean comment or saying something mean to me,
+So what will happen is even if somebody is passing a mean comment or saying something mean to me.

-Still I will suppress that anger inside me.
+Still I will suppress that anger.

-I will not let it come out.
+I will not Let it come out.

-And I become so good at this that at some point of time I cannot even recognize that I have anger inside me.
+And I become so good at this that at some point of time,

 Until something happens which brings it out.